bigfont/DeployWebApp2Azure/README.md

 * If you want to run \Release\ tests, then build with /property:Configuration=Release
 * Kudu builds into a temporary folder and then syncs the result if the build and tests succeed.
 * We can switch staging and master with a single click of Swap from the Web App dashboard.

+# Possible Additions

+* It's a good list.
+Maybe you can add some ARM based deployments.
+Also GitHub Deploy Button is good.
+From [David Ebbo]( https://twitter.com/davidebbo/status/601607544302243841)